JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 Kotlin Multiplatform provides the flexibility to share as much code as makes sense for your project, without sacrificing the native experience.
 You can also check out an extensive list of [KMP case studies](https://kotlinlang.org/case-studies/?type=multiplatform), showcasing many other companies that use the technology in production.

+## Frequently asked questions

+### What is Kotlin Multiplatform used for in production?

+Kotlin Multiplatform is used to share business logic, UI, and core functionality across Android, iOS, desktop, and web platforms.
+Companies across industries such as fintech, education, media, and e-commerce rely on it to reduce development costs and accelerate feature delivery.

+### Is Kotlin Multiplatform suitable for startups?

+Yes.
+Kotlin Multiplatform allows startups to target multiple platforms from a shared codebase, which is especially valuable for MVPs where time to market is critical.
+Pairing Kotlin Multiplatform with Compose Multiplatform also enables UI sharing for faster prototyping.

+### Can large enterprises adopt Kotlin Multiplatform incrementally?

+Yes.
+Kotlin Multiplatform supports gradual integration.
+Teams can start by sharing a single layer, such as business logic, networking, or data, while keeping their existing native code and UI in place.
+They can then expand the amount of shared code over time without rewriting the entire application.

+Companies such as Duolingo, Booking.com, Sony, and Google Docs have successfully integrated Kotlin Multiplatform into large, complex applications.

+### Can Kotlin Multiplatform be used to build SDKs?

+Yes.
+Shared Kotlin code compiles to platform-specific binaries and integrates as a native dependency on each platform.
+Philips, for example, uses Kotlin Multiplatform to develop its HealthSuite Digital Platform mobile SDK.

+### Does Kotlin Multiplatform require sharing all code across platforms?

+No. Kotlin Multiplatform lets teams decide how much code to share—from core business logic to the entire UI.
+Teams can also combine shared and native UIs based on their project requirements.

+### What is Compose Multiplatform, and how does it relate to Kotlin Multiplatform?

+Compose Multiplatform is a declarative UI framework powered by Kotlin Multiplatform and based on Google's Jetpack Compose.
+It enables teams to share UI code across Android, iOS, desktop, and web platforms.
+Its iOS support reached Stable status in 2025, making Kotlin Multiplatform with Compose Multiplatform a complete solution for cross-platform mobile development.

+### Can agencies use Kotlin Multiplatform across multiple client projects?

+Yes.
+Agencies can reuse Kotlin Multiplatform code across projects while working under tight delivery timelines.
+Companies such as Touchlab, IceRock, and Mirego specialize in Kotlin Multiplatform development and use it across diverse client engagements.